Skip to main content

 You can replace Turtl’s native lead capture form with an Oracle Eloqua form.
 For this to work, you’ll first need to configure the Oracle Eloqua form so that it’s compatible with Turtl.
 This article will take you through each step of the process.

-Note: Any content you add to this page will only be visible when the form is complete on the back cover of a Turtl Doc - in Immerse mode the reader will simply be directed to the next piece of content without ever seeing this page.
+Note: Any content you add to this page will only be visible when the form is complete on the Back cover of a Turtl Doc - on Content pages, the reader will simply be directed to the next piece of content without ever seeing this page.

 Begin by creating a new Landing Page and choose the "Blank HTML Landing Page" option: